cartogram/rnd-summit-web-workshop/Step 2: New Section.md

 We have our basic app scaffold.
 Let's build out a new section for our Customers routes.
 Make sure your dev server is running at this point.

 The first thing we are going to do is create a new folder under `app/sections`, call this folder `Customers`.
-Now in your terminal, type `yarn create component CustomerIndex`.
+Now in your terminal, type `yarn create component CustomerList`.
 When you run this commnad, it will provide for you a list of possible places you can generate this component.
 When prompted, pick the `Customers` directory we just created for the location, and the choose `No` for graphql and `No` for styles.

 ---